-Attending and consulting physician services are not considered a hospice service and are covered under the Medicaid and NCHC Physician Services program policies found at https://medicaid.ncdhhs.gov/.
+Attending and consulting physician services are not considered a hospice service and are covered under the Medicaid and NCHC Physician Services program policies.
+Refer to NC Medicaid's website https://medicaid.ncdhhs.gov/.

 4.2.2 Medicaid Additional Criteria Not Covered